jakelawlor/PNWColors/README.md

 Pacific Northwest live on in our presentation figures forever.

 All photos were taken by me in places that I love.
-The [Pantone Studio iPhone app](https://apps.apple.com/us/app/pantone-studio/id329515634) helped me extract palette colors, and
+The [Pantone Studio iPhone app](https://apps.apple.com/us/app/pantone-studio/id329515634) helped me extract  colors, and
 [Chroma.js Color Palette Helper](https://gka.github.io/palettes/#/9|s|00429d,96ffea,ffffe0|ffffe0,ff005e,93003a|1|1)
 helped me  ensure that all palettes are color-blind safe to use for pretty and inclusive data viz.